Why the Role of a Tax Manager is a Top Career Choice

 Attractive Salary Prospects and Day Rates

 With 3-7 years of experience, annual salaries typically range between €85,000 and €120,000, while those with 8-15 years of experience can earn up to €160,000.
 Interim Tax Managers command daily rates between €1,250 and €1,800.
 However, salary ranges can vary significantly by region – for instance, average salaries for Tax Managers in Berlin fall between €70,000 and €110,000.
-“In a competitive job market like taxation, attractive salary packages and additional benefits are crucial for attracting and retaining top talent,” Meyer emphasises.
+“In a competitive job market like taxation, attractive salary packages and additional benefits are crucial for attracting and retaining top talent,” Andris emphasises.
 A detailed salary overview is available in the Robert Walters Salary Survey 2025.

 Career Prospects and Specialisation

 Tax Managers are in demand across virtually all industries, with particularly exciting opportunities in finance and consultancy.
-“Deep specialist knowledge and strategic advisory skills are highly sought after in banking and major consulting firms, often reflected in higher salaries,” Meyer explains.
+“Deep specialist knowledge and strategic advisory skills are highly sought after in banking and major consulting firms, often reflected in higher salaries,” Andris explains.

 A typical career path begins with a degree in economic and tax law, followed by initial experience in tax consultancy or auditing.
 Those who pass the tax advisor exam or specialise in international tax law can progress to roles such as Head of Tax or CFO.
 Targeted professional development and strong networking can further enhance career prospects.